Friendship (Proverbs)

 but there is a friend who sticks closer than a brother.

 A friend, Proverbs says, never lets you down.
-You’ve all heard the term “fair weather friend.”
+You’re likely familiar with the phrase “fair-weather friend.”
 According to Proverbs, they’re not true friends.
 A true friend recognizes the inherent worth and dignity of the other and desires to be faithful at all times, even when it costs.

 The second mark of friendship according to Proverbs is candor.
 True friends are constant, but your friendship with them is also marked with candor.